onssaadallah/META-ASR/README.md

 ## Repository files
 The project is divided into three main directories:
-* Data Annotation directory presents the metadata creation steps:
+The data Annotation directory presents the metadata creation steps:
    1- Audio Collection.ipynb: Collect the audio data from YouTub by converting each video into audio and splitting each audion into sequences of chunks. we save the audio data in the folder called "Audio_Data".
    Audio_Data Directory Structure
    The "Audio_Data" directory is organized into multiple folders.
 Each folder represents a specific video and contains sequences of audio chunks derived from that video.

    2-FeatureExtraction.ipynb: Extract the distribution satistical (min, max, mean, median, Q1, Q3)features from the most commonly used signal audio features:
              META_FEATURES={